 These expenses include more than just gas.
-Tires, maintenance, depreciation, insurance, taxes, and registration all can be considered reasonable costs
+Tires, maintenance, depreciation, auto insurance, taxes, and registration all can be considered reasonable costs.

 The California Supreme Court laid it out in the 2007 decision Gattuso v.
 Harte-Hanks Shoppers, Inc. According to the Court, the following methods can comply with the law:

 1. The IRS mileage rate – paying a cents-per-mile rate set by the federal government each year to guide individual tax deductions for business miles driven.

 2. The actual expense method – reimbursing the actual expenses, demonstrated through employee receipts.

 3. The lump-sum method – pays a car allowance based on the employee’s personal vehicle expenses; this car allowance must provide full reimbursement.